krigjo25/python/Games/MiniGames/word_game/README.md.md

 The points system is ranged for each letter as in scrabble.

-USAGE : In your terminal, type games.py, then follow the instructions for every prompted message
+> USAGE : In your terminal, type games.py,<br>then follow the instructions for every prompted message

 ## Credentials